Evans3310/Node/README.md

 # Solana Meme-Coin AI Trader

-⚠️ **Disclaimer**: This software is experimental and provided for educational purposes only.
-Trading cryptocurrencies is highly risky.
-You are solely responsible for any financial loss, wallet security, and compliance with local regulations.

-## Overview
 This project implements an automated trading agent that swaps **meme coins** on the Solana blockchain.
 It combines:

 1. **Market data** from Jupiter Aggregator (best-rate DEX router on Solana).